 - A user profiled based on a client who has recently bought your product

 - Existing customers database

-The first option is the least effective, it is based on the subjective assessments.
+The first option is the least effective and based on subjective assessments.
 No one can know the audience 100%.
-Segments compiled from solid data are easier to sell to.
+Segments compiled from robust data yield better results in terms of conversion.